 Any ESA owner knows it’s important to have the right documents and forms, no matter where you’re planning on taking your animal: to a new home, on the bus, at work, or on a flight.
 When traveling on Frontier Airlines, they require that you fill out and provide completed paperwork for two documents.

-The first document, the Animal Behavior Acknowledgement, recognizes that you are liable for your ESA’s conduct.
+The first document, the Animal Behavior Acknowledgement, recognizes that you are liable for your service pet’s conduct.
 It also notes that you have properly trained the animal to behave appropriately for the flight in tight quarters around other people and that you understand and agree that should your pet act inappropriately, they will be removed from and/or not permitted to be on the flight.
-This is all according to Frontier Airline’s ESA and service animal rules.
 This ensures your pet is ready for the flight and will not cause a stir or disrupt the flight.

 This document verifies that you have a need for the animal, that you are under the care of a qualified physician, gives the date it was issued, and also states the type of certification your physician or mental health specialist has.